Gain and phase type multipliers for feedback robustness

 \begin{corollary} Under the assumptions in Theorem~\ref{thm:H_sectorial}, if $A, B \in \mM_n(\mR)$, the same conclusion is true where we can restrict $H$ to also be real. \end{corollary}

 \begin{proof} See Appendix~\ref{app:proof_thm:H_sectorial}. \end{proof}

-Observe that, in general, the assumption in Theorem~\ref{thm:H_sectorial} that a zero-eigenvalue in $AB$ is semi-simple cannot be relaxed.
+Observe that, in general, it is not possible to relax the assumption in Theorem~\ref{thm:H_sectorial} that if zero is an eigenvalue of $AB$, then it is semi-simple.
 This can be seen by the following counterexample for $3 \times 3$ matrices, where the zero-eigenvalue of $AB$ has a Jordan block of size $2 \times 2$.

 \begin{example} Let